vertuzz/fullstack-challenge/README.md

             - Estimated_Market_Value
             - BLDG_USE
             - BUILDING_SQ_FT
-    - Properties should be able to be added to a personal property list of the user.
+    - User should be able to see the properties on a map.
-    - Properties on the users list should have an option to be removed.
+    - Each marker on the map should be clickable and show the property ID.

-5. **Security**:
-    - Implement basic security practices for the backend API and user authentication.
+    - The map should be centered on the properties.

-6. **Documentation**:
+5. **Documentation**:
     - Provide a brief README detailing how to set up and run your application.

-7. **Bonus**:
+6. **Bonus**:
     - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.
-    - **Additional Feature**: Propose a feature you believe would enhance the user's experience while managing their property list.
+    - **Additional Feature**: Propose a feature you believe would enhance the user's experience while searching for properties.